tomgenoni/bitbar-ghissues/README.md

 ## Configure

 In order to use the script you'll want to open `repo-issues.5m.js` and populate the variables.
+Note you can rename the file anything you want, like `myrepo.5m.js`.
+See the [Bitbar readme](https://github.com/matryer/bitbar) for file name syntax.

 You'll need to generate a [Github access token](https://github.com/settings/tokens).
 On that page click "Generate Token" in the upper right and on the following page "Generate Token" again.
 Your token will be a long string of letters and numbers.